All Collections

 πŸ‘‰ Aggregated behavioural information

-You might also want to know when key accounts hit aggregated behaviour milestones.
-Such as 15 pages views or more than 10 minutes on site, indicating that they have reached certain milestones within awareness stages.
+You might want to know when key accounts hit aggregated behaviour milestones.
+Such as 15 pages views or more than 10 minutes on site, indicating they have reached certain awareness stages.

 πŸ‘‰ Visit sources

-Every wondered if key accounts are clicking on the ads you've designed for them?
-Or which sources your key accounts typically follow to hit your websyeinked<
+Every wondered if key accounts are clicking on the ads you've designed for them to prove attribution?
+Or what about competitors eating up your ad budget.

-When tracking customers, it's important to take some time to consider what behaviour you would like to know about.
-The risk is selecting to many behavioural notifications so it all ends up just becoming noise.
+When tracking customers, it's important to consider what behaviour you want to know about.
+The risk is selecting to many behavioural notifications so it just becomes noise.

 We find it works best by selecting a few high priority behaviours to start with that you know your team will act on.
 You can always add more as you go.